20 Dating Secrets Women Will Never Openly Acknowledge

-6. We also tell our friends where we'll be and when we expect to get home.
+7. We tell our friends where we'll be and when we expect to get home.

 At one point or another, every woman has done this, especially to escape a second date if the first didn't go all that well.
 We'll make up a little white lie about how work suddenly got crazy or about taking our (imaginary) pet to a last-minute vet appointment.

 To no one's surprise, these sometimes backfire.
 "Your potential date is likely to wait your excuse out.
 And who can blame them?
 They have no idea that you're simply not interested," McDermott says.
 "Own your right to say no. You don't have to make it a treatise on everything you find unattractive, boring, or just really weird about them.
 Keep it brief and keep it about you."